A Short Guide to Selling your Industrial Business

 The terms will typically be contained in the sale agreement, or documented in a separate loan/security agreement.
 However, it’s important to ensure that any potential form of security is adequate in the event that it needs to be relied on by the vendor.

-There are a significant number of issues which need to be addressed in the sale of a wholesale or manufacturing business.
+There are a significant number of issues which need to be addressed in the sale of an industrial business.
 The above represents but a sample of the issues.
-A lawyer and selling agent who have experience in selling wholesale and manufacturing businesses should always be engaged to assist you to navigate the complexities of the transaction and to complete the sale process.
+A lawyer and selling agent who have experience in selling industrial businesses should always be engaged to assist you to navigate the complexities of the transaction and to complete the sale process.

 The information contained in this article is intended to provide general information only and is not legal advice or a substitute for it.
 You should always consult your own legal advisors to discuss your particular circumstances.